-Weird wasn't it, we were born with a sin to begun with.
+Weird wasn't it, we were born with a sin to begin with.

 If we loved God we could atone, if we didn't we were bound for hell.

-We parsed and analysed venial and mortal sins, which ones we could avoid hell and settle for purgatory -- just a few years of roasting, as against Hell
+We parsed and analyzed venial and mortal sins, which ones we could avoid hell and settle for purgatory -- just a few years of roasting, as against Hell

 Good Friday itself was a long exercise in church attendance and penance.